-The initial title of the Airbnb was “Air bed and breakfast”.
+The initial company name of the Airbnb was “Air bed and breakfast”.
 The original idea of this platform took place in 2007 where two roommates, Brian Chesky, and Joe Gebbia failed to raise enough cash to foot their rental expenses for their apartment.
 The two came up with the idea of getting an air mattress and renting their living room as bed and breakfast for a conference that was in town.

 In 2008 the two joined forces with Nathan Blecharczyk to help build the site and respectively got their first two bookings at SXSW.